<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=301879849994395&amp;ev=PageView&amp;noscript=1">

 "Growers can only apply a certain amount of MAP fertilizer before salt injury occurs to seedling plants," Candice adds.

-But, as these soil tests show, using Titan XC technology to increase phosphorus availability from dry fertilizers can help growers more quickly build soil levels of phosphorus, without the risks and investment associated with simply applying higher rates of phosphate fertilizer.
+But, as these soil tests show, using TITAN XC technology to increase phosphorus availability from dry fertilizers can help growers more quickly build soil levels of phosphorus, without the risks and investment associated with simply applying higher rates of phosphate fertilizer.

-Learn more about Titan XC by visiting the Titan XC hub
+Learn more about TITAN XC by visiting the TITAN XC hub

 Access the Titan XC Hub